 Aspects of The Autotelic Personality

 We derive “auto-telic” from the Greek word autos meaning self, and telic indicating purpose, from the Greek telikos “final,” from telos “end goal” or “result”.
-It is used to explain the nature of consciousness in individuals who engage in complex work for its inherent enjoyment even when the activity is potentially threatening.
+We use the term to explain the nature of consciousness in individuals who engage in complex work for its inherent enjoyment even when the activity is potentially threatening.

 Csikszentmihalyi stresses that individuals possessing an autotelic personality undertake their work not to provide short-term stimulation and gratification.
 They do so in pursuit of long-term, often lifetime expression of intrinsic goals.
 In other words, they engage in their work for the primary purpose of personal enjoyment and challenge.
 Subsequently, Csikszentmihalyi says, this engagement results in the growth of the self.

-The development and maintenance of the autotelic personality has been found through extensive empirical research to consist of the following four essential states.
+Researchers have found that our development and maintenance of autotelic personality traits consists of the following four essential states.

 1. Goals Are Intrinsic

 The ultimate aim of the self is happiness and fulfilment in the moment of Now.
-When we are engaged in pursuits we enjoy, and we do so for the inherent challenge, there comes about the natural pursuit of goals.
+When we engage ourselves in pursuits we enjoy, and we do so for the inherent challenge, there comes about the natural pursuit of goals.
 Rather of thinking of goals as linear processes, we should regard them as naturally evolving interest and curiosity bringing about inevitable expertise.

 It is perhaps accurate then to say, development of the creative personality is a multidimensional, and often unconscious process within which we execute daily and hourly tasks.
 The autotelic person sets goals on an hourly, daily, weekly basis etc. from an intrinsic rather than extrinsic perspective.